roncoin/dash-abe/README-MYSQL.txt

   requires linking txin's, and the lookup for those slows inserts, although it remains order of magnitude than InnoDB).
-- Heavily reduced disk IO, excellent for slow disks, reduces contention with other loads like the Bitcoin Client.
+- Heavily reduced disk IO, excellent for slow disks, reduces contention with other loads like the Dagra Client.
 - Extremely fast backup restoration (tested from a SQL dump - using LOAD DATA INFILE could be even faster!)